 Note: The Office for Low Emission Vehicles (OLEV) has been renamed to Office for Zero Emission Vehicles (OZEV).

 The government’s Office for Low Emission Vehicles (OLEV) plug-in car grant is designed to promote the uptake of electric vehicles in the UK.

-The grant provides 35% of the purchase price up to £3,500 towards the cost of an eligible plug-in vehicle.
+The grant provides a discount on the purchase price of a brand new eligible plug-in vehicle.